bscy261

 Hotel

-We stay four nights at the centrally located 4* Mercure St Paul's Hotel & Spa (https://all.accor.com/ssr/app/accor/rates/6628/index.en.shtml?destination=sheffield-hallam-university-howard-st-sheffield-city-centre-sheffield-s1-1wb-uk&compositions=1&dateIn=2025-08-19&dateOut=2025-08-20&nights=1&hideWDR=false&accessibleRoom=false) at Sheffield.
-Facilities at the hotel include a restaurant, bar, indoor swimming pool, gymnasium, sauna, and a steam room.
-All of our allocated Classic Rooms are ensuite and feature television, hairdryer and tea & coffee making facilities.
-A 3 course buffet dinner will be served in our hotel every evening.
+We stay four nights on a half board basis at the 4* Crowne Plaza Royal Victoria Hotel in Sheffield (https://www.ihg.com/crowneplaza/hotels/gb/en/sheffield/emauk/hoteldetail).
+Facilities at the hotel include a restaurant and a bar.
+All of our allocated Standard Rooms are ensuite and feature television, hairdryer, an in room safe, and tea & coffee making facilities.

 Extras